Knife River, MN Demographics

 A map of Knife River's Population by Race

-Of the 913 places in Minnesota, Knife River is the 676th most populous.
+Knife River is ranked the 757th most populous place in Minnesota, out of 915 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Knife River was ranked the 676th most populous place in the 2020 Census.

 Knife River's White Population